Call Us: 415.956.2828

 California’s Privacy Protection Agency Takes Key Steps Towards a New Era of Regulation and Enforcement

-by Private: Joshua M. Deitz
+by Joshua M. Deitz

 While California’s Consumer Privacy Act (“CCPA”) only came into effect January 1, 2020, businesses operating in California have already seen a half dozen revisions and regulatory schemes, with the promise of new amendments and regulations set to come online on January 1, 2023.
 One area of uncertainty has been the creation of the California Privacy Protection Agency (“CPPA”), a dedicated consumer privacy protection agency, which was established by the passage of the California Privacy Rights Act (“CPRA”) in November 2020.